 d.
 Service Plan Development Process.
-In four pages or less, describe the process that is used to develop the participant-centered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
+In four pages or less, describe the process that is used to develop the participantcentered service plan, including: (a) who develops the plan, who participates in the process, and the timing of the plan; (b) the types of assessments that are conducted to support the service plan development process, including securing information about participant needs, preferences and goals, and health status; (c) how the participant is informed of the services that are available under the waiver; (d) how the plan development process ensures that the service plan addresses participant goals, needs (including health care needs), and preferences; (e) how waiver and other services are coordinated; (f) how the plan development process provides for the assignment of responsibilities to implement and monitor the plan; and, (g) how and when the plan is updated, including when the participant's needs change.
 State laws, regulations, and policies cited that affect the service plan development process are available to CMS upon request through the Medicaid agency or the operating agency (if applicable):

 Case management functions include the responsibility to document, monitor, and oversee the implementation of the person-centered support plan [10 C.C.R.
 2505-10, Section 8.390].
-The case manager meets face-to-face with the client and/or legal guardian to complete a comprehensive assessment, making reasonable attempts to schedule the meeting at a time and location convenient for all participants.
+The case manager meets with the client and/or legal guardian to complete a comprehensive assessment, making reasonable attempts to schedule the meeting at a time and location convenient for all participants.
+CMAs may use phone or telehealth to engage in the development and monitoring of person-centered plans when there is a documented safety risk to the case manager or client, including public health emergencies as determined by state and federal government.

 The client and/or legal guardian have the authority to select and invite individuals of their choice to actively participate in the assessment process.
 The client and the client's chosen group provide the case manager with information about the client's needs, preferences, and goals.
-In addition, the case manager obtains diagnostic and health status information from the client's medical provider, and determines the client's functional capacity using the Uniform Long Term Care (ULTC) 100.2 assessment tool.
+In addition, the case manager obtains diagnostic and health status information from the client's medical provider and determines the client's functional capacity using the Uniform Long Term Care (ULTC) 100.2 assessment tool.